Gender & Sexuality Campus Center

 Pay & hours

-The hourly pay will be $11/hour for undergraduate students and $14/hour for graduate students.
+The hourly pay will be $11/hour.
 This position is approximately 15 hours/week for the academic year when school is in session.
 Most of those hours will be office hours in the GSCC on a consistent weekly schedule, with some hours for after-hours event support, tabling, and other engagement.
 Limited summer hours are available.
 Student staff must remain in good academic standing.

 Staff culture & communication